Ghost Hunters TV show – Fake?

 If you watch the video, frame by frame, you’ll see that the collar moves oddly just before Grant stumbles backwards.

 However, the fishing line explanation doesn’t work.
-We might see the line highlighted by the cameras, or a shadow on the wall when the cameras moved in.
-It’s possible to do that on a recorded show.
+I’d expect to see the line highlighted by the cameras, or a shadow on the wall when the cameras moved in.
+It’s possible to do that on a recorded show, and use CGI to cover it.

 However, on a live show, the production company couldn’t take that chance.